DCMSstats/dcmsmaps/README.md

 ##Intro

 This package is used to make maps for DCMS statistical publications.
-It combines input data in a standard format with and Ordnance Survey boundary line shapefile distributed under the Open Government License.
+It combines input data in a standard format with an Ordnance Survey boundary line shapefile distributed under the Open Government License.

 ##Installation